swosu/hpc_FindDet/README.md

-<h1>This is the repository for Annual High Performance Computing Compettition at University of Tulsa</h1>
+<h1>This is the repository for Annual High Performance Computing Competition at University of Tulsa</h1>

 http://www.greatplains.net/news/firstannualoklahomahighperformancecomputingcompetition